jpcsp/jpcsp/README.txt

 -> Added support to run the PSP original VSH interface

--> Experimental support to run the original PSP complete boot process using Low Level Emulation (LLE).
+-> Added support to run the original PSP complete boot process using Low Level Emulation (LLE).
 This method is able to run the official PSP 6.61 EBOOT.PBP and from there, the CFW PROC-C for 6.61.